Mwoua/rs-bot/README.md

 - clearX: empty the queue for red star level X
 - rsX: queue user for red star level X queue
 - out: remove user from all queues
+- timeout X: change all your queues timeout, with X a time in hour

 ## Setup